 The importance of Inga trees to the forest is obvious.
 This special family is an important food source that enables the local population including threatened species to survive.
 Trees provide habitat as well as shade and recyclable material.

 In Moraro, identifying the varieties, according to their leaves and fruits, is difficult.
 Findings are - the leaves and fruits have very subtle differences.
 However, because we are more interested in having the trees around and saving the different varieties, we are just happy to let them grow.

 This tree can grow very tall but starts to flower early.
 The blossoms are white and the fruit is long.
 When fully ripe, the fruit gets to be around eight to ten inches long and tastes like sugarcane.
 Like other Inga fruits, the ripe Inga thibaudiana appears fully swollen with the inner seed almost bursting out of its white, cotton-like coat.

-This specie grows mostly in secondary forests and is common in areas where people live so are left to grow around houses where they seem to prefer.
+This specie grows mostly in secondary forests and is common in areas where people live, so are left to grow around houses where they seem to prefer.
 In forest communities they become communal fruit trees and is valued mostly for the fruit which is popular with local people.
 The fruit is not as long as some other Inga fruits.
 The pod is smooth and when ripe becomes lime green.

-The cotton like coated seeds is sweet and the indication that the fruit is ripe is when the pod is well swollen.
+The cotton like coated seeds is sweet and one indication that the fruit is ripe is when the pod is well swollen.
 If opened, the sometimes dark brown seed can be seen, trying to split through the coat.
 Unlike the typical white flower of other Inga species, the flower of Inga pilosula is yellow.
-When in full bloom the tree is very attractive and like other Ingas, a flowering tree attracts lots of bees.
+When in full bloom, the tree is very attractive and like other Ingas, a flowering tree attracts lots of bees.